-WEIBULL assumed that all system elements are iid and uniform stressed, small but finite elements of volume dV and of isotropic material with risk of rupture given by with $n(\sigma)$ as specific material function and $S_0$ as probability of failure of a reference volume element (RVE).
-In case of statistically isotropic material $n(\sigma)$ is independent of the position of finite volume element dV and of the direction of action of stress $\sigma$ .
-In statistically anisotropic material $n(\sigma)$ constitutes a function of the position of dV and the direction of the stress $\sigma$ .
-The material function $n(\sigma)$ derived on the basis of GRIFFITH's theory and SMEKAL's terminology assumes perfect brittle material behaviour and the occurrence of n small but finite sized flaws (e.g. checks, cracks, flaws in the atomic structure of the material, etc.) within a volume V. These flaws are characterised as potential failure inducing characteristics in a volume V under stress $\sigma$ .
+WEIBULL assumed that all system elements are iid, uniformly stressed, small but finite and with volume dV as ewll as of isotropic material with risk of rupture given by with $n(\sigma)$ as specific material function and S_0 as probability of failure of a reference volume element (RVE).
+In case of a statistically isotropic material $n(\sigma)$ is independent of the position of finite volume element dV and of the direction of action of stress σ .
+In a statistically anisotropic material $n(\sigma)$ constitutes a function of the position of dV and the direction of the stress σ .
+The material function $n(\sigma)$ derived on the basis of GRIFFITH's theory and SMEKAL's terminology assumes perfect brittle material behaviour and the occurrence of n small but finite sized flaws (e.g. checks, cracks, flaws in the atomic structure of the material, etc.) within a volume V. These flaws are characterised as potential failure inducing characteristics in a volume V under stress σ .
 The isotropic and orthotropic cases require that flaws are small but finite in relation to a representative volume element (RVE).
 Consequently, the discrete occurrence of flaws can be smeared and considered as being continuously distributed.
-The probability of failure is assumed as being proportional to the stressed volume or system size with $B \approx V$ .
-If n flaws in a RVE are concentrated on dV stress $\sigma$ also concentrates on dV with probability of failure
+The probability of failure is assumed as being proportional to the stressed volume or system size with $B \approx V$.
+If n flaws in a RVE are concentrated on dV stress σ also concentrates on dV with probability of failure